cdietrich/xtext-languageserver-example/README.md

 - Run `./gradlew startCode`

 This will start VS Code and after a few seconds load the `demo` folder of this repository.
-Right now VS Code does not allow a headless installation of extensions (see [#9585](https://github.com/Microsoft/vscode/issues/9585).)

 ## Project Structure